Levi-Michael/auto-deploy-jenkins/README.md

 TOPIC

-    Auto deploy jenkins with docker and docker compose.
+    Auto deploy jenkins with pre deploy job with docker and docker compose.

 SHORT DESCRIPTION